James Elston

 The angle (also known as the pitch) at which your roof slopes can affect how well solar panels absorb sunlight.
 Ideally, your solar panels should be titled at an angle that allows them to directly face the sun for the longest duration each day.

 In the case of flat roofs, the panels may need to be mounted and manually angled during installation.
+Check out our in-depth article on installing solar panels on flat roofs.

 Is Your Roof Made Of The Right Material?